 Establishing and incorporating a corporation online may be the best choice for organizing your business.
-And building up a corporation online is a simple way to register a company.
+Incorporate a company online is a simple way to register a company.

 When you have decided which type of corporation is best for you and you are ready to set up your new company, the easiest option is to register your business online.